-Candidates transferring from independently accredited universities recognized by AUS may be considered for transfer of credits.
+Candidates transferring from independently accredited universities recognized by the UAE Ministry of Higher Education and Scientific Research and by AUS may be considered for transfer of credits.

 In addition to the complete graduate application, transfer applicants must submit official transcripts of their university studies along with the syllabi for and descriptions of courses they seek to transfer.
-For details on transfer of credits, see Transfer of Credits later in this section.
+For details on transfer of credits, see Transfer Credit Policy later in this section.